 Taxis in Los Angeles

 Los Angeles is a sprawling city and it follows that even a small trip in a taxi can easily balloon into a large expense as cab fares are costly.
-This mode of transit is not recommended unless sharing the fee with a large number of people.
-With the exception of the downtown area, cabs can't be hailed, so it is therefore necessary to find a reputable company and call for service.
+They're not recommended unless sharing the fee with a few other people.
+With the exception of the downtown area, cabs can't be hailed, so it's often necessary to find a reputable company and call for service.

 Driving in Los Angeles

 Los Angeles is a monstrous metropolis, and those looking to master driving in LA will first have to familiarise themselves with the city's roads.
-Freeways, interstates and surface ways interweave in a mess of arteries and veins to connect various communities.
-The system is extensive and well-maintained, but expats may find it overwhelming initially.
-That said, a little patience and a map will make a huge difference.
+Highways, interstates, and surface ways interweave in a mess of arteries and veins to connect various communities.
+The system is extensive and well maintained, but expats may find it overwhelming initially.
+That said, a little patience and Google Maps will make a huge difference.

 Drivers should pay attention to traffic patterns and learn to consult real-time traffic charts before they begin their commute.
 Planning a route beforehand is the best way to minimise stress and travel time.